-As we all know, Powerpoint presentations are highly useful for sharing information.
+As we all know, PowerPoint presentations are highly useful for sharing information.
 We use it to educate, train, motivate, or even to sell.
-Not all presentations are created equal, though.
+Not all pitch deck presentations are created equal, though.
 To be effective, your slide decks should be well organized and carry strong visuals.
 And when it comes to creating visual elements, practically no other tools are as powerful as the Adobe programs.

-Below are some of the Adobe applications that can enhance your next presentation:
+Below are some of the Adobe applications that can enhance your next presentation design:

 Microsoft PowerPoint is considered the industry standard for presentation tools.
 Adobe Photoshop, on the other hand, continues to set the bar for image editing.
 When you combine the features of these programs, you have a great chance of creating an effective presentation.

-Illustrator can produce just about any type of images, making it perfect for web graphics, marketing collaterals, and, of course, Powerpoint presentations.
+Illustrator can produce just about any type of images, making it perfect for web graphics, marketing collateral, and, of course, PowerPoint presentations.
 A vector-based tool, Illustrator is quite different from Photoshop (which is raster-based).
 This means it works using lines and curves unlike Photoshop, which does its job on a pixel level.

 Using vectors created in Illustrator has some advantages over Photoshop-edited images.
 For one, vector objects are scalable.
 You can change their size without worrying about quality loss.